Cambricon/CNStream/docs/source/customize_module/how_to_implement_module.rst

     }
     int Process(FrameInfoPtr data) override {
       // Your codes.
-      /*notify that data handle by the module*/ return 1;
+      // Note that data transmitted by the module self TransmitData(data);
+      return 1;
     }